top of page

 stuck ck spelling books the literacy hill

 Oliver Jeffers's books are a favourite in the clinic.
-A funny story about a boy who gets his kite stuck in a tree.
+Stuck is a funny story about a boy who gets his kite stuck in a tree.

 Pair this book with our <ck> resource pack, an excellent resource for repeated practice at school, intervention, or home.